steinabg/ProjectCA/README.md

 ```
 import transition_functions as tra # This is the python version
 ```

+### Specifying a bathymetry
+The bathymetry used by the simulation can be specified through modifying the 'terrain' parameter in the .ini files.
+Terrain can either be a keyword (string type) or a numpy.ndarray((Ny,Nx)).

+Valid keywords are:
+* 'river'
+* 'river_shallow'
+* 'rupert'
+* 'sloped_plane'

 ### Prerequisites

 At this point some python packages may be used strictly for debugging